 - Acquire employment contacts for post-fellowship job openings, within and outside of the host organization;

-- Work in fields and with organizations that usually only hire more experienced lawyers and professionals;
+- Work in fields and with organizations that usually only hire more experienced lawyers and professionals; and

 - Gain notable recognition of accomplishments for future employment.

-+-Job Search Websites
++ - Job Search Websites

 PSJD (formerly PSLawNet)